makrai/notes/baayen09-morph-productivity-HSK.md

 # 4. Forces shaping productivity 18

-* two .. factors: societal factors [and] processing constraints
+* two factors: societal factors and processing constraints

 ## 4.1.
 Productivity in the speech community